 Hi, Paul.

-I I I do agree with you about not using entertainment, you know, using this for an entertainment factor, but I also do believe there's a real thin line between news and entertainment.
+I do agree with you about not using entertainment, using this for an entertainment factor, but I also do believe there's a real thin line between news and entertainment.

-I mean, you rem you know, with today's society being such a news you know, communication savvy type type world that we live in, you know, this uh latest tragedy with this bridge kind of got me thinking back to May, May 9th, 1980 when the Sunshine Skyway Bridge fell in Tampa, Florida.
+I mean, with today's society being such a news, communication-savvy world that we live in, this latest tragedy with this bridge kind of got me thinking back to May 9th, 1980, when the Sunshine Skyway Bridge fell in Tampa, Florida.

-And how many people there were thirty-five people that died in that and you really didn't have a face on any one of those people really as to who died.
+And you really didn't have a face on any one of those people, really, as to who died.

-Is it more tragic when you have a face on thirty-five people dying is pretty tragic.
+Is it more tragic when you have a face on 35 people dying is pretty tragic?

-It's tragic, but if you've got John, you know, you got some uh no-name person in his family, you know, knowing that they just lost somebody and that the only way somebody could pay some sort of respect is to put a face on it in a news report and to maybe um explain what this person was like.
+It's tragic, but if you've got, John, you know, you've got some no-name person in his family, you know, knowing that they just lost somebody and that the only way somebody could pay some sort of respect is to put a face on it in a news report and to maybe explain what this person was like.

 I have absolutely no problem with that whatsoever.